UrionBlade/mqtt-cripto/README.md

 - If you click on 'Save' all the protobuf information will be saved.
 - If you click on 'Clear' the focussed message will be removed.
 - If you click on 'Delete' all the protobuff information will be removed.
-- If you click on 'Hex' the message will be convert into hex format (default).
+- If you click on 'Hex' the message will be converted into hex format (default).
-- If you click on 'String' the message will be convert into string format.
+- If you click on 'String' the message will be converted into string format.
 - If you click on 'JSON' and you have inserted protobuf information, the message will be converted in JSON.
 - If you click on 'Copy' the message will be copied to the clipboard.